mui/mui-x/docs/data/data-grid/prompt/prompt.md

 # Data Grid - Prompt [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan 'Premium plan')

-<p class="description">Translates natural language into a set of grid state updates and applies those to the Data Grid component.</p>
+<p class="description">Translate natural language into a set of grid state updates and apply them to the Data Grid component.</p>

 :::warning
 To use this feature, you need to have a prompt processing backend.
 MUI offers this service as a part of a premium package add-on.
 Check [licensing page](/x/introduction/licensing/) for more information.